puppetlabs/puppet-docs/source/guides/platforms.markdown

 **[See Installing Puppet](/guides/install_puppet/pre_install.html)** for more details about the packages available for your platform(s).

-Puppet 2.7 and Puppet 3.x can run on the following platforms:
+Puppet 3.x can run on the following platforms:

 Linux
 -----